Theflashiscool2/Discordgo-Bot/README.md

 # Discord bot
- Discord Bot is written in go lang
+ This discord Bot is a basic moderation, utility, and fun discord bot written in go lang